Prospective applicant? Consult the Prospective Graduate Students FAQ.

 It depends on the content of the course, but we see no reason to exclude lower level seminars categorically.
 The student’s committee should decide what “elective” courses are needed for their PhD.

-4. Can I take a semantics (or semantics-related) course offered in a different department to satisfy the semantics requirement?
+4. Would a semantics (or semantics-related) course offered in a different department at UW satisfy the semantics requirement?

-Only LING 542 (Semantic Theory I) or LING 579 (Semantic Theory II) satisfies the degree requirement.
+Only LING 579 (Semantic Theory II) satisfies the degree requirement.